Rinthy-AI/gemm/gemm.md

-We'll begin in earnest by loading the output tile into the `accumulator` fragment and scaling it by `beta`. `load_matrix_sync` takes the target fragment, a pointer to the top-left element, the leading dimension (columns of `C` in this case), and the storage layout.
+We'll begin in earnest by loading the output tile into the `accumulator` fragment and scaling it by `beta`. `load_matrix_sync` takes the target fragment, a pointer to the top-left element, the leading dimension (number of columns in `C`, in this case), and the storage layout.
 It coordinates all of the threads in the warp to do the load from global memory `sync`hronously.
 Then, we iterate over each element and scale by `beta`.[^scaling] We do this before the matmul because we're going to accumulate partial results in `C_frag`, which would make it impossible to scale just the original values by `beta` later on.

 [^scaling]: It's just occuring to me now that this might not make sense.
 Each thread in the warp is going to run this `for` loop, so it seems like the